milkyway-labs/milkyway-contracts/scripts/testnet/Local-Testnet.md

 docker run --name mw-testnet -d -p 26661:26661/udp -p 26657:26657/udp -p 26661:26661/tcp -p 26657:26657/tcp -p 1317:1317 -p 1314:1314 -p 9090:9090 docker.io/library/mw-testnet
 ```

-Upon creation the following accounts will be funded:
+Upon creation, the following accounts will be funded:
 - `osmo1sfhy3emrgp26wnzuu64p06kpkxd9phel8ym0ge`: Osmosis account used to deploy the contracts on the chain.
 - `osmo1lh0u9sug6qh922gjpal3frwtacaums4s7lkyl9`: Osmosis trader account used to swap the fee collected by the treasury contract.
 - `celestia1sfhy3emrgp26wnzuu64p06kpkxd9phel74e0yx`: Celestia account that stakes the TIA on the Celestia chain (staker).
-- `celestia1lh0u9sug6qh922gjpal3frwtacaums4s8w5yn6`: Celestia account that operate the staker account trough the `x/authz` module (grantee).
+- `celestia1lh0u9sug6qh922gjpal3frwtacaums4s8w5yn6`: Celestia account that operates the staker account trough the `x/authz` module (grantee).
 - `celestia12rzczckgh8fqq533t0xqhqrrzdk76du3dxrx9q`: Celestia account where the staking reward will be withdrawn.

 NOTE: The `grantee` account will have all the on chain permissions to control the staker account.

-Those account can be imported into a test keyring trough the `utils/import-accounts-keys.sh` script.
+Those accounts can be imported into a test keyring trough the `utils/import-accounts-keys.sh` script.

 After the network is ready, you can configure the clients by using the `utils/configure-localnet.sh` script.